 Are there are other concerns about the study?

 We also see major concerns about the design and conduct of the study, which limit the scientific validity of its findings.
-The patients in the latest PPOIT report were studied outside of a randomized clinical trial setting, meaning that the investigation no longer met the ‘gold standard’ method to demonstrate a treatment’s effectiveness.
+The patients in the latest PPOIT report were studied outside of a randomized clinical trial setting, which means the investigation no longer met the ‘gold standard’ method to demonstrate a treatment’s effectiveness.
 Indeed, at 4 years, the study was no longer randomized, blinded, balanced, or systematically conducted.

 Further, standard eligibility for most peanut OIT trials is the confirmation of peanut allergy through an oral food challenge before being entered in the trial; the PPOIT study did not do this.
 This means some of those who entered the trial may not have even had peanut allergy in the first place.
 These and other limitations greatly reduce the credibility of the study’s findings.